-I have more than just a homemade red currant jelly recipe, check out these recipes below:
+I have more than just a homemade red currant jelly recipe, check out more homemade recipes at the end of the page.

 If you have currants, then you will appreciate this easy recipe for red currant jelly.
 I also give easy instructions on canning jelly, jam, preserves and conserves (that's just for starters).